ethandcosta/ImageManipulator/README.md

 - class HorizontalFlip:
   Represents a function object that applies the function horizontal-flip on the model's image

+- class Blur:
+  Represents a function object that applies the function blur on the model's image

+- class Sharpen:
+  Represents a function object that applies the function sharpen on the model's image

+- class Sepia:
+  Represents a function object that applies the function sepia on the model's image

+- class Greyscale:
+  Represents a function object that applies the function greyscale on the model's image

 - class util:
   Represents a general utility class that checks for illogical states and arguments in our code and throws exceptions